adioshun/gitBook_DeepDrive/papermultiview-3d-cnn.md

 - Sliding Shapes [22] and Vote3D [26] apply SVM classifers on 3D grids encoded with geometry features.
 - Some recently proposed methods [23, 7, 16] improve feature representation with 3D convolutions.

-- In addition to the 3Dvoxel representation, VeloFCN [17] projects point cloud to the front view, obtaining a 2D point map.
+- In addition to the 3D voxel representation, VeloFCN [17] projects point cloud to the front view, obtaining a 2D point map.
  - They apply a fully convolutional network on the 2D point map and predict 3D boxes densely from the convolutional feature maps.

 - [24, 18, 12] investigate volumetric and multi-view representation of point cloud for 3D object classification.